Und3rf10w/external_c2_framework/skeletons/encoders/lsbjpg/ENCODER_DEFINITIONS.md

 # Builder replacement mapping definitions

-This document lists and defines the builder definitons used for the `SkeletonHandler()` utility for documentation purposes for the framework: `cobalt_strike`.
+This document lists and defines the builder definitons used for the `SkeletonHandler()` utility for documentation purposes.

 Values marked: `# * - Defined by user` will be read in from values directly defined by the user.
 Values not marked as such are defined by the conditions of the environment during execution of the builder logic.